MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 After you complete this lab, you will be able to:

-- Build a custom Docker image by using an Microsoft hosted Linux agent
+- Build a custom Docker image by using an Microsoft hosted Linux agent.
-- Push an image to Azure Container Registry
+- Push an image to Azure Container Registry.
-- Deploy a Docker image as a container to Azure App Service by using Azure DevOps
+- Deploy a Docker image as a container to Azure App Service by using Azure DevOps.

 ## Estimated timing: 60 minutes